pnkmtt/aws_kafka/README.md

 number_of_zookeepers - number of zookeeper nodes to build default = 3
 number_of_brokers - number of brokers to build default = 6

+Outcome:

+This will build a multi node zookeeper and broker configuration with appropirate security groups in your default VPC

 TODO:

 - Add ansible for Kafka build